Michael Ojo (basketball, born 1989)

-Michael Adetokunbo Ojo (born June 28, 1989) is a Nigerian-American professional basketball player.
-He played college basketball for the Lehigh Mountain Hawks before playing pro ball in Europe.
+Michael Adetokunbo Ojo (born June 28, 1989) is a Nigerian-American former basketball player.
+He played college basketball for the Lehigh Mountain Hawks before playing professionally in Europe.

 Professional career

 In 2011, Ojo signed with the Plymouth Raiders of the British Basketball League and played there for two seasons.
 He helped the team make it to the BBL Cup and Trophy finals and in his final season, he averaged 22.5 points per game.